ERGO

 Trust RulesErgoScript predicates

-Acceptance logic — 'accept this note if and only if...' — fully on-chain
+Acceptance logic — 'accept this note only under these rules' — fully on-chain

 Reputationopen problem